 Other Valgrind Tools

-In addition to the default benchmarks, you can use the Iai-Callgrind framework to run other Valgrind profiling Tools like DHAT, Massif and the experimental BBV but also Memcheck, Helgrind and DRD if you need to check memory and thread safety of benchmarked code.
+In addition to the default benchmarks, you can use the Iai-Callgrind framework to run other Valgrind profiling tools like DHAT, Massif and the experimental BBV but also Memcheck, Helgrind and DRD if you need to check memory and thread safety of benchmarked code.
 See also the Valgrind User Manual for more details and command line arguments.
 The additional tools can be specified in a LibraryBenchmarkConfig or BinaryBenchmarkConfig.
 For example to run DHAT for all library benchmarks in addition to Callgrind:

 extern crate iai_callgrind;